 - Swales are most efficient when longitudinal grades are between 1% and 4%.
 Flatter grades tend to cause swales to become waterlogged and/or have stagnant pooling, while steeper grades may lead to high velocities, with potential risks of erosion and damage to vegetation.
 Check banks (small porous walls) may be constructed to distribute flows evenly across the swale. - Batter slopes are typically 1:9.
-Grassed swales requiring mowing should have batter slopes less than 1:4. - The design details should otherwise be in accordance with the guidelines set out in Chapter 8 (Clause 8.3) of the Water Sensitive Urban Design Engineering Procedures: Stormwater Manual (Melbourne Water, 2005). - Subject to road reserve width and service locations, Councils other than those identified in Selection Table 20.3.5 will consider approving vegetated swales, grassed swales and buffer strips for use in open space reserves within normal or low-density residential zones and/or in central median strips on roads. - Selection Table 20.3.5 also provides details of the circumstances under which Councils will be prepared to consider accepting vegetated swales, grassed swales and buffer strips located within nature strips as part of the stormwater treatment systems within the municipalities concerned.
+Grassed swales requiring moving should have batter slopes less than 1:4.

+- As referenced in Melbourne Water's "Wetlands Design Manual" constructed or natural waterways, or grassed retarding basins are excluded as treatment nodes. - The design details should otherwise be in accordance with the guidelines set out in Chapter 8 (Clause 8.3) of the Water Sensitive Urban Design Engineering Procedures: Stormwater Manual (Melbourne Water, 2005). - Subject to road reserve width and service locations, Councils other than those identified in Selection Table 20.2 will consider approving vegetated swales, grassed swales and buffer strips for use in open space reserves within normal or low-density residential zones and/or in central median strips on roads. - Selection Table 20.2 also provides details of the circumstances under which Councils will be prepared to consider accepting vegetated swales, grassed swales and buffer strips located within nature strips as part of the stormwater treatment systems within the municipalities concerned.